 - teach urban gardeners how to grow food that is safe to eat.

-The organization Future Farmers of America (FFA) created the soil kitchen concept.
+The organization, Futurefarmers, a San Francisco based art collective, created the soil kitchen concept.
 The first event took place in 2011.
 ATSDR, the U.S. Environmental Protection Agency (EPA) and the City of Philadelphia assisted in coordinating the event.
 EPA also set up a mobile soil-testing lab.

 ATSDR Contribution to Soil Kitchen Events